input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/voter_representative_delegation.md

 ## Description

-  ## Voter Representative Delegation Document
+## Voter Representative Delegation

-  Captures that a voter (the signer) has delegated to a Representative for a specific category.
+A signed document that allows a 'Voter' to delegate their voting power to a 'Representative' for a specific category.
-  The document this refers to (`ref`) is the Representative's Category Profile.
-  The category itself is specified in the [`parameters`](../metadata.md#parameters) metadata.

 <!-- markdownlint-disable max-one-sentence-per-line -->